albertchen97/shopping-website/README.md

   - Finished the scratch version of the login page.
 Next is to implement the C++ back-end.

 - 8/23/2020
-  - Understood how Visual Studio 2019 manage solution and projects.
+  - Understood how Visual Studio 2019 manages solution and projects.
-  - Fixed problem "can't push to GitHub because don't have permisson to *.vs.opendb file", solution: ignore it in .gitignore.
+  - Fixed problem <bold>"can't push to GitHub because don't have permisson to *.vs.opendb file"</bold>, solution: ignore it in .gitignore.
   - Succesfully configured main.cpp to output CGI file in cgi-bin.
 Still need to figure out how CGI works.